20 Bee Colony Collapse

 Did you know that one in every three bites you eat is made possible from pollinating bees?
 Or that the estimated annual value of work done by bees in the US is between $235 and $577 billion dollars?
 Unfortunately, due to a number of environmental causes, bee colony collapse is on the rise.
 Currently, 8 species of bees are on the endangered species list.
 Without bees, our lives would look dramatically different.

 What’s all the Buzzz about?

 Producing honey is just one small value bees bring to our food supply and our lives.
 Vast amounts of agriculture depend on bees for the pollination of fruits, vegetables, and other fauna.
 Without bees providing these critical tasks, our planet as we know it, would cease to exist.
 In April 2016, researchers reported that bee keepers lost 44% of their colonies in the prior 12 months.
 That’s up from 42.1% in 2015 and 39% in 2014.
 If Colony Collapse continues, it is estimated that managed honey bees will disappear by 2035.
 Colony Collapse Disorder is a phenomenon that occurs when the majority of worker bees in a colony disappear, leaving behind a queen and a few nurse bees to care for the remaining immature bees – causing the colony to collapse.
 Colony Collapse Disorder was recognized as a serious threat in 2006.
-It is believed that pesticides, fungicides and viruses are the leading causes of colony collapse.
+It is believed that pesticides, fungicides and viruses are the leading factors behind Colony Collapse.

 Facts on Bees:

 - Many factors are influencing the decline of bees; including habitat fragmentation, increased use of neonicotinoid pesticides, colony collapse disorder, and climate change.

 - Of the 100 crops that account for 90% of the food eaten around the globe, 71 of those rely on bee pollination.

 - There are 369,000 flowering plant species, and 90% of them are dependent on insect pollination.